doyindevops/DevOps_Projects/PROJECT NINE/README.md

-# Implementing WordPress website with Logical Volume Management (LVM)
+# A WEB SOLUTION WITH WORDPRESS

-### Project Scope:
+Three-tier Architecture Generally, web, or mobile solutions are implemented based on what is called the Three-tier Architecture.

-Configure storage subsystem for Web and Database servers, we will work with disks, partitions, and volumes in Linux.
+Three-tier Architecture is a client-server software architecture pattern that comprise of 3 separate layers.

-Install WordPress and connect it to a remote My SQL database server.
+Your 3-Tier Setup

-### Three-tier Architecture
+A Laptop or PC to serve as a client
-Generally, web or Mobile solutions are Implemented based on what is called Three-tier Architecture
+An EC2 Linux Server as a web server (This is where you will install WordPress) An EC2 Linux server as a database (DB) server

-***Presentation Layer(PL)***: This is the user interface such as the client-server or browser on your Laptops.
+In this project we are tasked to prepare a storage infrastructure on two Linux servers and implement a basic web solution using WordPress.
+WordPress is a free and open-source content management system written in PHP and paired with MySQL as its backend Relational Database Management System (RDBMS).

-***Business Layer(BL)***: This is the backend program that implements business logic.
-Application or webserver.
+This Project consists of two parts:

-***Data Access or Management Layer(DAL)***: Layer for the computer data storage and data access.
-Database server or File system such as FTP server or NFs server.
+- Configure storage subsystem for Web and Database servers based on Redhat Linux OS.
+The focus of this part is to give you practical experience of working with disks, partitions and volumes in Linux.

-## IMPLEMENTING LVM ON LINUX SERVERS (WEB SERVER AND DATABASE SERVER)
+- Install WordPress and connect it to a remote MySQL database server.
+This part of the project will solidify your skills of deploying Web and DB tiers of Web solution.

-#### PREREQUISTE:
+we are going to do this in 2 parts :

-- Two Cloud Servers: a WebServer and a Database Server
+1.Configure storage subsystem for Web and Database servers based on Redhat Linux OS.
+The focus of this part is to give you practical experience of working with disks, partitions and volumes in Linux.

-- Both servers to run on RedHatLinux OS
+2.Install WordPress and connect it to a remote MySQL database server.
+This part of the project will solidify your skills of deploying Web and DB tiers of Web solution.

-- Linux Terminal(Git Bash) ON VSCODE
+#### Step 1

-- Ability to connect the terminal to the cloud environment using SSH.
+We will be spinning up an Instance in AWS ec2 and give it an appropriate name.
+I gave mine Web-Server and you can go ahead with same or be creative.

-#### STEP 1
+### Prepare a WebServer and Create Volumes

-### Spin up webserver Instance
+LAUNCH AN EC2 INSTANCE THAT WILL SERVE AS “WEB-SERVER”

-1. Spin up a webserver instance to run on RedHat linux OS and connnect the webserver to the terminal by doing SSH
+1.

-Create the volumes of 10G for the web server
+Spin up an EC2 instance on AWS and Create 3 Volumes of 10G for the web server on same AV Zone

 ![Alt text](<Images/WEBSERVER INSTANCE.png>)